 A variety of readers will visit our site for information.
 Some will read everything and want more.
 Others, are looking for a brief synopsis.
-That's what this page is for...just the basics.
+That's what this page is for...the basics.
 If in the future, you or someone you love has to have surgery at a teaching hospital, we suspect you'll develop intrinsic motivation to come back and read through all our tabs to learn.
 We're here for you now and we'll be here for you then.

 Q: What's a ghost surgery?
 A: "The practice of performing surgery on another physician's patient by arrangement with the physician but unknown to the patient."
 Citation: Merriam-Webster Dictionary

 Q: What's NOT a ghost surgery?
-A: In order for it to be a true ghost surgery, the surgeon you choose and consulted with never perform ANY part of your surgery.
+A: In order for it to be a true ghost surgery, the surgeon you choose and consulted with never performs ANY part of your surgery.
 The surgeon you hired never touches you.
 He/she could be performing another surgery in a different operating room or even performing another surgery on another patient in YOUR operating room.
 The surgeon you hired could be in the break room eating lunch, so long as they are available and on the floor.
 If you are wondering if you're a victim of ghost surgery yourself, you can visit our page, "Am I a Victim" to learn.